jtom38/fastapi_healthcheck/README.md

 * [fastapi_healthcheck_sqlalchemy](https://github.com/jtom38/fastapi_healthcheck_sqlalchemy)
 * [fastapi_healthcheck_uri](https://github.com/jtom38/fastapi_healthcheck_uri)

+If you have made a public service module and want to see it on this list, please open a new issue so we can add it to the list.

 ## Writing a custom module

 You can easily expand on this core module to add other health checks for other services.
-Generate a new service that pulls in [HealthCheckInterface]() and [HealthCheckBase]().
+Generate a new service that pulls in [HealthCheckInterface](https://github.com/jtom38/fastapi_healthcheck/blob/master/fastapi_healthcheck/domain.py#L6) and [HealthCheckBase](https://github.com/jtom38/fastapi_healthcheck/blob/master/fastapi_healthcheck/service.py#L75).
 With those, you can build the respective class around the interface.

 Once you have your service ready to go, add it to the HealthCheckFactory, and let the testing start.